-Based solely on a review of the reports furnished to the Company by, or written representations from, the Section 16 Reporting Persons that all reportable transactions were reported, we believe that during the fiscal year ended December 31, 2018, the Section 16 Reporting Persons timely filed all reports that such persons were required to file under Section 16(a) of the Exchange Act.
+Based solely on a review of the reports furnished to the Company by, or written representations from, the Section 16 Reporting Persons that all reportable transactions were reported, we believe that during the fiscal year ended December 31, 2019, the Section 16 Reporting Persons timely filed all reports that such persons were required to file under Section 16(a) of the Exchange Act, except (a) Geoffrey Stanford filed a Form 4/A on September 4, 2019 that was required to be filed on June 14, 2019, (b) Keefer Lehner filed a Form 4 on December 17, 2019 that was required to be filed on December 16, 2019, (c) Christopher J. Baker filed a Form 4 on December 17, 2019 that was required to be filed on December 13, 2019.